-Calibration of Gas Detectors are important as a gas detector is a device that detects the presence of gases in an area, often as part of a safety system.
+Calibration of Gas Detectors is important as a gas detector is a device that detects the presence of gases in an area, often as part of a safety system.
 This type of equipment is used to detect a gas leak and interface with a control system so a process can be automatically shut down.
 A gas detector can sound an alarm to operators in the area where the leak is occurring, giving them the opportunity to leave.
 This type of device is important because there are many gases that can be harmful to organic life, such as humans or animals.

 Gas leak detection is the process of identifying potentially hazardous gas leaks by sensors.
 These sensors usually employ an audible alarm to alert people when a dangerous gas has been detected.
 Common sensors include infrared point sensors, ultrasonic sensors, electrochemical gas sensors, and semiconductor sensors.
 More recently, infrared imaging sensors have come into use.
 All these sensors are used for a wide range of applications and can be found in industrial plants, refineries, waste-water treatment facilities, vehicles, and homes.